Permission to Compete

 Girls who feel responsible for how they’re perceived often dilute their voice and power in critical moments.

-This workshop helps athletes separate leadership from likability , so they can lead with edge, not apology.
+This workshop helps athletes separate leadership from likability , so they can lead with edge, not apology and get comfortable with not being liked.

 Reduce the Social Risk of Competing